 PERC Internship 2018

-It’s only just over a month since new WIOC chiropractic graduates, Anna Maria F Holmberg and James Oldham, started on the Programme for Early Researchers in Chiropractic summer internship.
+In July and August 2018, new WIOC chiropractic graduates, Anna Maria F Holmberg and James Oldham, started on the Programme for Early Researchers in Chiropractic summer internship.

 “4th of July was the first day of the PERC Internship, spent at the University of Southampton, meeting the other interns for the first time (students and graduates of medicine, podiatry, chiropractic, nursing and occupational therapy).
 An intern from last year talked about her experience of the program, which made us all very eager to get started and get to know each other.
 The Southampton team gave us more of an understanding on how the research fits within the aims of Arthritis Research UK, and how important patient/public involvement is, in musculoskeletal health research.